statecharts/statecharts.github.io/fizzbuzz-actions-internal-events.md

 Here, we will split the problem into discrete problems: Digit, Fizz, Buzz and so on.
 We will use a [parallel state](glossary/parallel-state.html){:.glossary} to tie them together.
 In order to coordinate between the regions, we will use some transitions that are [automatic](glossary/automatic-transition.html){:.glossary} (meaning that they happen as soon as possible), and [guarded](glossary/guard.html){:.glossary} (meaning that they aren't taken unless some condition holds true).
 Also note that this is not an endorsement to use statecharts to solve FizzBuzz!

+{:.note}
-> If you've read [FizzBuzz with Actions and guards](fizzbuzz-actions-guards.html) then this first section is more or less identical as the section with the same name, up until the first checkpoint.{:.note}
+If you've read [FizzBuzz with Actions and guards](fizzbuzz-actions-guards.html) then this first section is more or less identical as the section with the same name, up until the first checkpoint.

 ## Start with digits